Turkestan Autonomy: Invasion and dissolution

 After the killings during the December 13 Tashkent rally, the Sovnarkom began to form military units.
 While there had always been an imbalance between Turkestan's and the Soviet's military power, it drastically grew once Dutov's blockade was lifted in January 1918, and arms could enter the region.
 By late January, armed groups in Kokand aligned with the Soviet began to attack government forces, intensifying after rumors spread that the Turkestan government had massacred the Russians and Armenians of Kokand.

 On the night of February 11, Autonomy forces and their allies seized the Soviet-occupied Palace of Khudayar Khan and the headquarters of the Kokand Soviet, taking several prisoners.
 The Tashkent Soviet placed the region under martial law, and February 13 a detachment of 120 troops under Konstantin Osipov entered the city.
 Negotiations were held between the government and allied armed groups, and the Soviet military, the latter demanding the prisoners be freed and perpetrators arrested.
 These negotiations were ended when a radical leader in the Turkestan government threatened civil war if talks continued, and Soviet forces subsequently decided to attack the city.

 Armed conflict began that day, with a shelling of the palace by Soviet troops.
 In response, irregular forces sprung up in support of the Autonomy, armed with makeshift weapons.
 Fires, robberies and looting began several days later, targeting both Russians and Turkestanis.
 The battle split the government between Shokay's cabinet and radical groups such as the Ulamo, who called for him to be removed.
-The conflict ended on February 18, when commander-in-chief Ergash couped the government and took control of the country.
+The conflict ended on February 18, when commander-in-chief Ergash staged a coup against the government and took control of the country.
 While the government was fighting, a large contingent of Soviet forces arrived and blockaded the city.
 On February 19, they gave an ultimatum to Ergash demanding surrender, which he refused.
 The city was shelled extensively, causing fires to break out and organized resistance to collapse.
 Once Ergash's militia fled the city, no pro-Autonomy forces were left.
 On February 22, a delegation from the old city met with the Soviet army, agreeing to disarm and recognize the authority of the Soviet government.